Sadiquedeveloper/GST-App/README.md

 # TeacherDataBase
-It is actually a GST App,whcih help us to calcuate a GST of a particular product.
+It is actually a GST App,which help us to calcuate a GST of a particular product.